 Crossroads, the fastest growing church in the nation, purchased Uptown's historic Old St. George Catholic Church from the Clifton Heights Community Urban Development Corporation (CHUCURC) in 2015.
 The site underwent $11 million in renovations, partially funded by UCI.
 Learn more about Crossroads at Old St. George at CrossRoadsosg.com.

 On the border of Clifton Heights and Corryville, University Plaza represents significant growth for the Uptown community.
-Anchoring Short Vine and Corry Street, the plaza includes a recently renovated Walgreens Pharmacy and a Kroger marketplace that’s currently undergoing construction to expand to twice the size of the previous store.
+Anchoring Short Vine and Corry Street, the plaza includes a recently renovated Walgreens Pharmacy and a new Kroger marketplace twice the size of the previous store.

 In 2016, Walgreens Pharmacy reopened at University Plaza after undergoing a complete store remodel.
 The “happy and healthy” brand rejoined the community with the same friendly, pharmacy-led, health and well-being expertise in a new and improved setting.
 Renovations include better lighting, simplified in-store navigation and a stock of items specifically selected for local relevance.

 Just south of U Square at the Loop, Fairfield Inn & Suites recently completed a $10 million development project.
 The 115-room limited service hotel has prime access to dining, entertainment and shopping in Clifton Heights.